Buckwheat: Description

 Buckwheat is a herbaceous annual flowering plant growing to about 60 cm, with red stems and pink and white flowers resembling those of knotweeds.
 The leaves are arrow-shaped and the fruits are achenes about 5–7 mm with 3 prominent sharp angles.

-Distribution

 Fagopyrum esculentum is native to south-central China and Tibet, and has been introduced into suitable climates across Eurasia, Africa and the Americas.